 Article

-Find out what workforce redesign is and how it can support you to develop and retain your existing workforce.
+Find out what workforce redesign is and how it links to the Long Term Workforce Plan to support developing and retaining your existing workforce.

 Workforce redesign is about seeking new ways of working for your existing staff to develop their current skills and gain support in building resilience and confidence; meeting the needs of new organisational systems and processes to improve patient care.